crosen188/ibm-containers-interconnect-2017/README.md

-# ibm-containers-codemotion
+# IBM Containers Hands-on Lab at InterConnect 2016
-Labs and tutorials used Codemotion.es 2015 for IBM Containers, a hosted Docker-based container service on IBM Bluemix.
+InterConnect 2016 - Labs and tutorials used for IBM Containers, a hosted Docker-based container service on IBM Bluemix.

 ## What is IBM Containers?